contiamo/datahub-sap-hana/tests/README.md

 - Get SAP HANA express.
 1. Make sure that you have a dockerhub account.
 Otherwise, create one [here](https://hub.docker.com/).
 2. Pull the [hanaexpress](https://hub.docker.com/r/saplabs/hanaexpress) docker image from the dockerhub library.
 3. Copy the docker-compose [file](https://github.com/datahub-project/datahub/blob/master/metadata-ingestion/tests/integration/hana/docker-compose.yml) from the datahub integration tests.
-Also copy the post_start and setup folders from datahub.
+Also copy the test_helpers, post_start and setup folders from datahub.
 4. Modify the docker-compose file to use the new image name:
 ```image: "saplabs/hanaexpress:2.00.061.00.20220519.1"```